Procurist

 European trade accessCurated network, trade pricing includedNo trade network

-Trade-only suppliersYes — exclusive trade accessNo
+Trade-only suppliersYes, exclusive trade accessNo

 Order managementPOs, payments, logistics handled by platformPurchase orders (external fulfilment)

-Project managementProcurement-focused project toolsFull studio management
+Project managementProcurement-focused project toolsFull studio management (Kanban, timelines, milestones)

 Time trackingNoYes